Apricot Computers: 1980–1985

 In 1984, ACT released the Apricot F1, aimed at the budget business computer market, fitted with 256 KB of RAM, running MS-DOS together with a GUI front end called Activity, this being a successor ACT's earlier Manager program.
 The system was bundled with software for graphics, communication, word processing, a spreadsheet, some games, and system tools, this accessible using the single, double-sided 3.5" floppy disk drive fitted within the main system unit.
 The supplied keyboard communicated with the main unit over an infrared data connection, offering some resilience against erroneous transmissions, although the link between any given keyboard and system was not specific to that pair of units, meaning that a keyboard could inadvertently send keystrokes to other systems.
 Apricot offered a fibre optic cable, effectively tethering the keyboard, as a remedy in environments with multiple units.
 A hybrid mouse/trackball, also employing infrared communication, was also included.
 Colour and monochrome monitors were offered as options, but purchasers could elect to use a composite monitor instead, with a modulator option available permitting connection to a television set.
-Unlike earlier models, the F1 provided a maximum display resolution of 640×256 featuring four colours from a choice of sixteen, as well as a 640×200 display mode for compatibility with IBM PC applications, but to mitigate potential software portability issues across its own range, Apricot supplied Digital Research's GSX software.
+Unlike earlier models, the F1 provided a maximum display resolution of 640×256 featuring four colours from a choice of sixteen, as well as a display mode for compatibility with IBM PC applications, but to mitigate potential software portability issues across its own range, Apricot supplied Digital Research's GSX software.
 A price of £995 for the base system, with monochrome and colour monitors costing £200 and £395 respectively.
 Like the Apricot PC, it was not IBM PC compatible.
 The machine was only successful in the UK.

-Also in 1984, the Apricot Portable was released with an infrared keyboard and mouse/trackball, a voice system, 4.77 MHz CPU, 640×200 LCD display for £1,695.
+Also in 1984, the Apricot Portable was released with an infrared keyboard and mouse/trackball, a voice system, 4.77 MHz CPU, LCD for £1,695.

 In December 1984, ACT established an American subsidiary in Santa Ana, California.
 Called Apricot, Inc., it was responsible for marketing Apricot computers in the country and was founded with $20 million in capital, $4 million of which from ACT itself and the rest from other investors.